 Updated by Toshiyuki Ando over 9 years ago

 sorry, need further explanation.

 This task can get information from Hudson job.

 Hudson job can call rake task, and can call another job after build completed.

 1) disable 'AutoFetch' ( Go Administration -> Plugins -> 'Redmine Hudson Plugin' Configure. )

 2) create a Hudson job for execute 'redmine_hudson:fetch'

 3) other Hudson job called 'redmine_hudson:fetch' job, after build completed.

-Updated by Beau Simensen about 9 years ago
+Updated by Beau Simensen over 9 years ago

 I appreciate the clarification.
 This is something that I think I would be able to use right away until I am able to work on a more complete solution.